clarin-eric/handbook-development/docs/stack/python.md

 * 👉 MUST use latest Python supported by all other dependencies.
 * 👉 MUST NOT use your default Python distribution for development environment if your OS comes with one as it can brake system packages dependent on Python.
-* 👉 MUST NOT update your default OS Python.
+* 👉 MUST NOT override your default OS Python.
 * 👉 MUST NOT alter your default `python/python3`
 * 👉 MUST use virtual environment manager.
 Recommended lightweight core [Venv](https://docs.python.org/3/library/venv.html) or [Anaconda](https://www.anaconda.com/).